BGI-Qingdao/4D-BioReconX/PCG/README.md

 # Polarity Analysis
-To investgate spatial patterns of gene expression capture positional gradients, we conducted a qualitative analysis of `positional control genes (PCGs)` spaning the planarian body axis.
+To investigate spatial patterns of gene expression capture positional gradients, we conducted a qualitative analysis of `positional control genes (PCGs)` spanning the planarian body axis.

 This section mainly contains: